 The death of a patient resulting from the withholding or withdrawal of CPR for the person pursuant to the DNR protocol does not constitute for any purpose a suicide, aggravated murder, murder, or any other homicide.

-ODH distributes information only about the DNR protocol and identification.
+ODH distributes information only about the DNR order form, DNR protocol, and authorized DNR identification.
 Medical questions should be addressed to your own physician or to the Ohio State Medical Board.
 Legal questions should be addressed to your own attorney.

 Updates to the Ohio DNR form and Rules